B-IoT/tools/items-creator/README.md

 # users-creator

 Given an Excel file, it creates items (should NOT violate any constraints of the DB) in the client's company database.
-The Excel file needs to have the following columns as header: beacon, category, service, itemID, brand, model, supplier, purchaseDate, purchasePrice, originLocation, currentLocation, room, contact, currentOwner, previousOwner, orderedNumber, color, serialNumber, maintenanceDate, comments.
+The Excel file needs to have the following columns as header: beacon, category, service, itemID, brand, model, supplier, purchaseDate, purchasePrice, originLocation, currentLocation, room, contact, currentOwner, previousOwner, orderNumber, color, serialNumber, maintenanceDate, comments.
 All other columns are ignored.
 The header should start at the first row of the Excel.
 Empty fields are not allowed.